National Dance Project

 - Push aesthetic boundaries and reflect the cultural and aesthetic diversity alive in dance today.

 - Nurture long-term and multi-faceted partnerships between choreographers and presenters, leading to the highest quality possible in the production values for the completed work.

 - Are interdisciplinary, enabling choreographers and dance artists to partner with creators in other artistic forms or explore hybrid art forms.

-- Enable choreographers and dance artists to experiment with new technologies in the creation of work and to explore new ways of engaging audiences in all stages of a dance work’s development and presentation.
+- Enable choreographers to explore new ways of engaging audiences in all stages of a dance work’s development and presentation.

 - Involve choreographers and dance artists from a range of career stages, including those who have participated in NEFA's Regional Dance Development Initiative.